one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/02_HybridCloud_Migration_Lab02_ASR.md

 7. Once PowerShell builds the VM and installs IIS, open the Azure Portal and then obtain the public IP address of the IIS virtual machine.
 8. Open a web browser and surf to the public IP address just make sure things are working.

-## Task 2 - Create target network resource
+## Exercise 2 - Create target network resource

 We could have ASR automatically create the target network resources (i.e. Virtual networks and subnets) but in a more realistic scenario you'd want to pre-create these resources and place your migrated VMs in soecific networks.